DraCaster/scaffold-mobile/README.md

 ### Features

-coming soon
+:heavy_check_mark: Integrations with the operating system (Camera , GPS, others)

 ### Roadmap

 - i18n
-- Integrations with the operating system (Camera , GPS, others)
+- Vuex
 - Possibility to connect to an API using GraphQL

 ## Project setup